 Gov. Inslee declared a public health emergency on February 29, 2020.
 The emergency ended on Oct.
 31, 2022.

-After the emergency has ended, claims for health care and frontline workers may continue to be considered for presumptive coverage so long as:
+Claims for health care and frontline workers may continue to be considered for presumptive coverage so long as:

 - The claim otherwise meets the criteria for allowance.